COSC3020/fibonacci-invariants-aPannell064/README.md

 ##### Answer

-The invariant is that the recursive call will always return an array containing the correct fibonacci numbers from an index of 0 to one less than the value that was passed into the function.
-This is true because each recursive call always returns an array and computes the next value to be the sum of the previous two values in that array, which is how fibonacci numbers are computed.
+The invariant at the start of the recursive call is that the array fibs contains the correct Fibonacci numbers from index 0 to n-1.
+This is true because fib(n) always sets fibs equal to the array returned by fib(n-1) and then computes the term at index n as the sum of the previous two elements.
 This invariant holds for all n > 1.
 For n = 0 and n = 1 (the base cases) the correct arrays are returned explictly.
+For n < 0, an empty array is returned.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that